 This distro comes with a standard set of best open source software pre-packed.
 For internet browsing, you get Firefox web browser; for email check, you get Thunderbird as Linux email client; as a torrent client, you get Transmission; LibreOffice is there for business office suite; GIMP is there for you as GNU image manipulation software, and if I say about enjoying media files, you get Rhythmbox and VLC which acts out of box ensuring high-quality video and audio playback and streaming.

-The applications as mentioned above usually come with all the standard Linux distros but in the case of Linux Mint, It has “Timeshift” software which is unique and that makes it stand apart from the others.
-“Timeshift” is a backup and restore Linux software which takes continuous snapshots/backups of the current system.
-It supports both Btrfs and rsync file system.
+The applications mentioned above usually come with all the standard Linux distros, but in the case of Linux Mint, It has “Timeshift” software, which makes it stand apart from the others.
+“Timeshift” is a backup and restore Linux software that takes continuous snapshots/backups of the current system.
+It supports both Btrfs and the rsync file system.
 This backup software offers lots of features for taking automatic or on-demand manual backups of the system.

 System Update Manager

 The system software and third-party app update manager is one of the best tools in Linux Mint.
 This tool comes so handy that a user doesn’t need to know much about the update process.
 It handles all the software, kernel, security patches, etc., effectively.
 And if anything goes wrong, Timeshift is there to save you from any eventualities.

 Linux Mint software center has a new intuitive user interface that is easy to use for all Linux users.
 You can install software with a single click and browse or search it by various categories.
 Moreover, now it provides a well-integrated flatpak app support, which means you can now install the software from Flathub remaining inside the software manager.